aveao/VACUpdate/README.md

 ## Dependencies

-php-sqlite3.
-On linux, install with `sudo apt-get install php-sqlite3` and then do `sudo phpenmod pdo_sqlite` and `sudo apachectl graceful`.
+php-sqlite3 and php-bcmath.
+On linux, install with `sudo apt-get install php-sqlite3 php-bcmath` and then do `sudo phpenmod pdo_sqlite` and `sudo phpenmod bcmath`, and then finally `sudo apachectl graceful`.

 mono-complete (or if you are on windows, .net framework 4.5): http://www.mono-project.com/docs/getting-started/install/linux/